 Recipes to make with leftover canned pumpkin

-Okay, here are my favorite recipes to make with leftover pumpkin.
+Okay, here are my favorite pumpkin recipes to make with leftover pumpkin puree.

-I think this might be one of my favorite ways to use leftover canned pumpkin.
-This recipe uses only 2 tablespoons of pumpkin puree, along with basic pantry ingredients, to create a delicious breakfast recipe full of fall flavors!
+This might be one of my favorite ways to use leftover canned pumpkin.
+This recipe uses only two tablespoons of pumpkin puree and basic pantry ingredients to create a delicious breakfast recipe full of fall flavors!

-These pumpkin energy bites use up ½ cup of canned pumpkin puree and simple pantry ingredients.
-This recipe is beyond simple to put together and doesn’t require any baking.
+These pumpkin energy balls use up ¼ cup of canned pumpkin puree and simple pantry ingredients.
+This recipe is simple to put together by hand or using a food processor and doesn’t require any baking.